 Usually, the average feline pregnancy takes about 60 to 65 days.
 However, unless you know exactly when your cat mated, it is difficult to figure out exactly how far along she is.

 Cats can usually get pregnant as young as 4 months old.
 However, it is recommended to wait until they are closer to full maturity for the mother’s safety and her kittens.
 It is recommended to spay your cat before they hit 4 months to prevent unwanted pregnancies – unless you’re planning on breeding her.

 If you do decide to breed your feline, there are a few things you need to know.
-We’ll take a look at the signs of pregnancy, as well as helping your cat prepare for the big day.
+We’ll take a look at the signs of pregnancy, the cat pregnancy timeline with pictures, as well as helping your cat prepare for the big day.

 Your cat may go through a stage of morning sickness, just like people.
 This sickness can occur at any time of the day, not just in the morning.

 The abdomen will start to swell at some point, depending on how many kittens your cat has.
-She will gain weight, though the bulk of the weight gain will not occur until late in the pregnancy.
+She will gain weight, though the bulk of the weight gain will not occur until later in the stages of cat pregnancy.